ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 For plain numbers that is not really an issue, we do not really notice it, as we can't mark a number in some way, plain numbers are indistinguishable just as elementary particles like electrons and protons are.
-But when we sort a container with [objects]{.obj} by some field, then we notice that [objects]{.obj} with same value for sorting may move.
+But when we sort a container with [objects] by some field, then we notice that [objects] with same value for sorting may move.
 The other concern of QuickSort is a general problem of recursive algorithm: Each new call of a [proc] generates some stack usage, as [proc] parameters may be passed on the stack and